-One of the best things about this island in late autumn is that the carob on the trees are ripe.
+One of the best things about this island in late autumn and early winter is that the carob on the trees are ripe.
 They taste just like chocolate though they smell a bit like cheese.
 We harvest them, remove the seeds, and blend them with frozen bananas (dates optional) to make 100% natural, raw ice cream, which tastes soooooo good!
 When added to a thick green smoothie made with orange juice, you get something that tastes like orange chocolate!
 So next time you see a carob tree, taste the fruit.

 Best chocolate on the island can be found in www.cachao.eu.by the Santa Catalina market in Palma.